-According to the Master District's Engineer, the flood hazard boundary map currently in effect, published by the Federal Flood Insurance Administration Rate Map No. 48453C0485H for Travis County, Texas dated September 26, 2008, and a Letter of Map Revision approved January 11, 2017, which covers the land located within the Service Area, indicates that approximately 31 acres of land located in the Service Area are located within the 100-year flood plain.
-According to the Master District's Engineer, the 31 acres are located within Wilbarger Creek MUD No. 2, which currently has no development activity.
+According to the Master District's Engineer, the flood hazard boundary map currently in effect, published by the Federal Flood Insurance Administration Rate Map No. 48453C0485H for Travis County, Texas dated September 26, 2008 and a Letter of Map Revision approved January 11, 2017, which covers the land located within the Service Area, indicates that approximately 31 acres of land located in the Service Area are located within the 100-year flood plain.
+According to the Master District's Engineer, the 31 acres are located within Wilbarger MUD No. 2, which currently has no development activity.

-In 2018, the National Weather Service completed a rainfall study known as NOAA Atlas 14, Volume 11 Participation-Frequency Atlas of the United States ("Atlas 14") which shows that severe rainfall events are now occurring more frequently.
+In 2018, National Weather Service completed a rainfall study known as Atlas 14 which shows that severe rainfall events are now occurring more frequently.
 Within Texas, the Atlas 14 study showed an increased number of rainfall events in a band extending from the Upper Gulf Coast in the east and running west generally along the I-10 corridor to Central Texas.
 In particular, the study shows that Central Texas is more likely to experience larger storms than previously thought.
-Based on this study, various governmental entities, including Travis County, are contemplating amendments to their regulations that will potentially increase the size of the 100-year flood plain which interim flood plain is based on the 500-year flood plain, resulting in interim flood plain regulations applying to a larger number of properties, and potentially increasing the size of detention ponds and drainage facilities required for future construction in all areas (not just in the flood plain).
-Flood plain boundaries within the Service Area may be redrawn based on the Atlas 14 study based on the higher statistical rainfall amount, and could mean higher insurance rates, increased development fees, and stricter building codes for any property located within the expanded boundaries of the flood plain.
+Based on this study, various governmental entities, including Travis County, are contemplating amendments to their regulations that will potentially increase the size of the 100-year flood plain which interim flood plain is based on the current 500-year flood plain, resulting in interim flood plain regulations applying to a larger number of properties, and potentially increasing the size of detention ponds and drainage facilities required for future construction in all areas (not just in the flood plain).
+Flood plain boundaries within the Service Area may be redrawan based on the Atlas 14 study based on the higher statistical rainfall amount, and could mean higher insurance rates, increased development fees, and stricter building codes for any property located within the expanded boundaries of the flood plain.